sofferjacob/jslk/README.md

 `lib`: Kernel Libraries.

-`tools`: Shouldn't be there, just ignore it.
+`tools`: Shouldn't be there, just ignore it for now.

 ## Supported Architectures
 * x86 (`x86common`).